 We request that visitors make use of these car parks and do not park on footpaths, bicycle lanes, double yellow lines or adjacent to junctions.
-Please see map above for locations.
+Please see map below for locations.

 The public should be vigilant with regard to leaving personal property in their cars in the Phoenix Park as there have been a number of break-ins recently.
 The Gardaí and Park Rangers are actively patrolling the Park and we advise the public not to leave any valuable items in their cars including their car boots.
 Please notify the Gardaí and/or the Park Ranger service if you notice any suspicious activity.
 You can call Cabra Gardaí on 01 666 7400 or get in touch with our Park Rangers on 087-2289688/98.
 Your vigilance and support is appreciated.

 We are committed to making the Phoenix Park as accessible as possible.
 Please get in contact with us if we can assist in any way.
 We hope you find the below information useful in planning your visit.

-There is designated accessible car parking spaces available in the Park, please find map on the right hand side of this page, as well as wheelchair ramps.
+We wish to advise there are designated accessible car parking spaces available in the Park, please find map on the right hand side of this page, as well as wheelchair ramps.
 Due to the nature of the site, level access is not always possible, and there are steep slopes in some places, particularly by the Wellington Testimonial.

 The Visitor Centre offers designated car parking spaces, wheelchair accessibility, universal access toilets, a lift and facilities at reception to store buggies or prams if needed.

-For those attending organised tours of Áras an Uachtaráin there is designated car parking, wheelchair accessibility, universal access toilets, a lift, and some rooms also have induction loop facilities.
+For those attending organised tours of Áras an Uachtaráin, there is designated car parking, wheelchair accessibility, universal access toilets, a lift and some rooms also have induction loop facilities.
 Buggies and prams can be stored, but not always at the reception area.
 Please note these facilities are only available to invited guests.